jake-knerr/js-style-guide/README.md

 > Another advantage of factories is that they minify better than classes or prototypes because they do not use the `this` keyword.

+> One thing I like about `class` is how the entire API is immediately available via `this`.

 ```javascript
 // discouraged
 class Person {